 Since its formation in 1987, the North Carolina Bar Foundation Endowment has provided over $6 million in grant funding to high-impact public service and pro bono programs and projects across the state, including legal aid organizations, civic education programs, community service initiatives, and programs that enhance professionalism.
-Endowment support is generated through the creation of Justice Funds, Liberty Funds and Memorial Gifts, as well as Platt D. Walker Society planned giving commitments.
+Endowment support is generated through the creation of Endowment Funds and Memorial Gifts, as well as Platt D. Walker Society planned giving commitments.

 North Carolina Bar Association members secure their legacies and honor their colleagues through the creation of North Carolina Bar Foundation Endowment Funds, which directly support annual endowment grants that are awarded to programs and projects that further the mission, vision and values of the NCBF.

 Endowment Funds honor individual North Carolina lawyers and judges, living or deceased, whose careers have exemplified the Foundation’s values of access to justice, service through the profession, civic education and professionalism.
 Honorees must be members of the North Carolina Bar Association in good standing with the North Carolina State Bar.

 Gifts in creation of an Endowment Fund will be accepted in accordance with the NC Bar Foundation’s Gift Acceptance Policy.
 Planned gifts (“legacy gifts”) may not be used to establish an Endowment Fund of a living honoree.
 A planned gift may be designated to an existing Endowment Fund that has been previously established through cash gifts and pledges.
 A planned gift may be directed to establish an Endowment Fund in honor of an attorney or judge upon the gift’s realization.

 The NCBF offers three types of Funds through which a lawyer or judge may be recognized and honored: Justice Funds, Lawyer Impact Funds and Liberty Funds.